jamesaje/DataEngineering_Youtube/README.md

     - likes
     - comments
     - video duration
 3. Saves the extracted data as a CSV inside the Airflow container
-4. Uploads the CSV file to Amazon S3
+4. Uploads the final dataset to Amazon S3 (partitioned by query & date)
-5. Processes the uploaded file using an AWS Glue job
+5. Uses AWS Glue to transform the raw data into a refined/transformed zone
-6. Writes cleaned, transformed data back to S3
+6. Enables analysis via Athena or downstream tools (e.g. Power BI, QuickSight)

 The flow is fully orchestrated using **Apache Airflow (Dockerized).**